What Does a Physician Assistant Do? (PA Duties by Specialty)

 as a PA, you will have the authority to diagnose and treat patients with a full range of conditions.
 These conditions and sometimes, injuries will be of the ear, nose, or throat.
 Through your history and exam, you will be able to diagnose, order diagnostics, and interpret them.
 You will have the authority to prescribe a treatment course for your patients.
 Some examples of procedures that you may be performing is mastoid cavity cleaning, cautery if needed in that nasal cavity, foreign body removals from anywhere in the ear, nose or throat, anterior nasal packing, excision or biopsy of and visible lesions, fiberoptic laryngoscopy, and nasal endoscopy and post-op debridement of procedural sites.
 You may also find yourself assisting the physician with procedures or certain diagnostics that are more complex.
 You will complete education and follow up with your patients.
 If a patient requires a referral to a different discipline, you will also assist the patient by making said referral.

-6. What Does a Physician Assistant in Family Medicine Do?
+6. Physician Assistant's Duties in Family Medicine

 The major duties of a physician assistant in the family medicine practice